 - Salt & Pepper to taste

-- Preheat oven to 400, place cast iron skillet in over
+- Preheat oven to 400, place cast iron skillet in the oven

-- Combine all the potatoes, onions and maple syrup in a bowl
+- Combine both types of potatoes, onions, and maple syrup in a bowl

 - Sprinkle with salt & pepper and toss to coat

-- When oven comes to temp remove pan and place chicken thighs skin side up, there should be some sizzle, sprinkle with salt & pepper
+- When the oven comes to temp remove the pan and place chicken thighs skin side up, there should be some sizzle, sprinkle with salt & pepper

 - Pour potato mixture over the top

 - Cover with foil and bake for 45 minutes

 - Remove foil, gently stir vegetables (sweet potatoes will be soft) and place back in the oven for 15-25 minutes until chicken is browned and veggies are caramelized